Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 What Your Body Needs to Rebuild

-Big surprise, I know.
-But this is also the one most women struggle with on GLP-1.
+We all know this one matters, but it’s also the one most women struggle with on GLP-1.
 The smell, the texture, even the thought of it can feel like too much some days.

 This doesn’t mean you need to eat a large amount all at once.
 Even small amounts, consistently, can start to make a difference.